caboodle-tech/jhp/README.md

 import JHP from 'jhp';

 const jhp = new JHP();
-const result = jhp.process('./index.html');
+const html = jhp.process('./template.jhp');
-console.log(result);
+console.log(html);
 ```

 ## Caution

-**Caution:** JHP is primarily designed for local development and static site generation workflows.
+JHP is primarily designed for local development, static site generation, and for use as a view engine.
 While it can be used as a production server, please proceed with caution due to potential security concerns and lack of extensive testing in high-traffic environments.
-It is recommended to thoroughly test and review your setup if you choose to use JHP in production.
+It is recommended to thoroughly test and review your setup if you choose to use JHP live on a production server.

 ## Why Choose JHP?